quaderno/quaderno-ruby/README.md

   Quaderno::Invoice.all #=> Array
 ```

- will return an array with all your invoices.
+ will return an array with all your invoices on the first page.

 ### Finding an invoice
 ```ruby